richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 ??? question "What is `TS`?"
 	Because Rostruct uses TypeScript for Roblox, it uses the `TS` module to simulate its runtime.
 Essentially, running `#!lua TS.initialize("init")` requires Rostruct.

-Although your retriever is about 5,000 lines longer (ouch!), you now have immediate access to Rostruct, with no yielding required.
+Although your retriever is about 5,000 lines longer (ouch!), you can use Rostruct immediately after it, unlike the first method that yields your code.

 ## Running your project